lawlz/PSToThePeople/README.md

 5. Advanced Ops
     * Are you so attached to your C# you can't give it up?
     * Wanna add that DLL?
+    * Run solely in memory?

 6. Questions
     * Code and references found in this repo.